 Guide to Sharpen Lawn Mower Blades:

 There are so many ways to sharpen lawn mower blades manually and automatically by using tools and sharpening machines respectively.
 These ways include; using a hand filer, a bench grinder, an angle grinder, and a rotary tool.

-Apart from above-mentioned ways of sharpening blades of any lawnmower, there is a most effective, convenient, and time saving way to sharpen the blades of a mower with less effort.
+Apart from the above-mentioned ways of sharpening the blades of any lawnmower, there is a most effective, convenient, and time-saving way to sharpen the blades of a mower with less effort.